preciousadeniyi/cdg_theory/README.md

 ### 6.1.1 Geometric Parameter Relationships

 **Theorem 6.1.1** (Parameter Constraint Framework):
-The CDG framework establishes mathematical relationships between fundamental parameters through geometric constraints and dimensional reduction, rather than predicting absolute values from first principles.
+The CDG framework establishes mathematical relationships between fundamental parameters through geometric constraints and dimensional reduction.
+The parameters are not predicted from first principles but are related through the geometry of the universal manifold $\mathcal{U}$ and the dynamics of the negotiation tensor $N_{AB}$ and the semantic field $\Psi$.

 *Mathematical Foundation:*
 Parameters emerge from:
-1. **Compactification geometry**: Internal space moduli
+1. **Compactification geometry**: Internal space moduli and their stabilization
-2. **Field vacuum expectation values**: Minimization of potential energies
+2. **Field vacuum expectation values**: Minimization of the potentials for $N_{AB}$ and $\Psi$
-3. **Symmetry breaking patterns**: Group theory constraints
+3. **Symmetry breaking patterns**: Group theoretic constraints from the isometries of the internal space
-4. **Dimensional analysis**: Natural scale relationships
+4. **Dimensional analysis**: Natural scale relationships from the fundamental constants

 ### 6.1.2 Dimensional Analysis and Natural Scales